-- 1) Make sure the program is fully debugged.
-If it is desired to make a NOERR version of the program (see NOERR in the chapter on direct commands), and the watchdog timer is enabled by jumpering pins 2 and 3 of J5, be sure to put the WATCHDOG statement throughout the program to keep the watchdog timer from timing out and resetting the board.
-Fully test the NOERR version of the program, and save the working version to RAMDISK. - 2) At the MTBASIC prompt, type "RCOMPILE" and enter.
-This will compile your program so that it will execute at a different location in memory. - 3) Insert a type 1 (27512) EPROM into the EPROM programmer, then at the MTBASIC prompt type "TBURN" and enter.
+- Make sure the program is fully debugged and save it to RAMDISK.
+If it is desired to make a NOERR version of the program (see chapter on direct commands) enter the direct command NOERR and run the program again to check for bugs.
+Once it is fully tested and if changes were made, save the program to RAMDISK. - 2) At the MTBASIC prompt, type "RCOMPILE" and enter.
+This will compile your program so that it will execute at a different location in memory. - 3) Insert a type 2 EPROM into the EPROM programmer (27256), then at the MTBASIC prompt type "TBURN" and enter.
 At this point MTBASIC will give a message if the EPROM has not been erased.
 If it is erased, "Burning..." will be displayed and below it will be the number of bytes left to program (in hex format).
 If it burns all the bytes without an error, "Burnt" will be displayed and the MTBASIC prompt will appear. - 4) Once the EPROM programmer power indicator is off, remove the EPROM.
-Turn off the power to the board and carefully remove the MTBASIC EPROM.
-Insert the EPROM that was just programmed, being careful not to put the chip in backwards then power up the board.
+Turn off the power to the PRIMER and carefully remove the MTBASIC EPROM.
+Insert the EPROM that was just programmed, being careful not to put the chip in backwards then power up the PRIMER.
 The program should start running.

-Option #2: Using an EPROM Programmer That is Connected to a PC.
+Option #2: Using an EPROM Programmer That is Connected to a PC

 It is possible for MTBASIC to generate an Intel hex file of your program so that you can make an EPROM using another computer and EPROM programmer.
 You can send an Intel hex file to an IBM PC through EMAC's terminal emulator package ECOM, or PROCOMM.
 The MTBASIC direct command that generates an Intel hex file is RHEX.
 The RHEX command sends to the console an Intel hex file which contains all of the necessary MTBASIC routines linked with the program that was compiled using the RCOMPILE command.

 Perform the following steps:

-- 1) Connect the board to the PC and make sure you have full communication through the terminal emulator package. - 2) Make sure your MTBASIC program is fully debugged.
-If it is desired to make a NOERR version of the program (see NOERR in the chapter on direct commands), and the watchdog timer is enabled by jumpering pins 2 and 3 of J5, be sure to put the WATCHDOG statement throughout the program to keep the watchdog timer from timing out and resetting the board.
-Fully test the NOERR version of the program, and save the working version to RAMDISK. - 3) At the MTBASIC prompt, type "RCOMPILE" and enter.
+- 1) Connect the PRIMER to the PC and make sure you have full communication through the terminal emulator package. - 2) Make sure your MTBASIC program is fully debugged.
+If you desire to make a program with the NOERR option (see chapter on direct commands) fully test the NOERR version of the program, and save the working version to RAMDISK. - 3) At the MTBASIC prompt, type "RCOMPILE" and enter.
 This will compile your program so that it will execute at a different location in memory. - 4) If using ECOM, go to step 5, otherwise at the MTBASIC prompt, type "RHEX" but do not press enter. - 5) Choose the download option from the terminal emulator.
 The file that will be downloaded will be an ASCII file and its filename should have a ".hex" extension.
-Now press enter and the Intel hex file should start loading into the PC. - After the file is downloaded you can exit the terminal emulator package and burn a 27512 EEPROM using the Intel hex file that was just downloaded. - 7) Turn off the power to the board and carefully remove the MTBASIC EPROM.
-Insert the EPROM that was just programmed, being careful not to put the chip in backwards, then power up the EPAC.
+Now press enter and the Intel hex file should start loading into the PC. - 6) After the file is downloaded you can exit the terminal emulator package and burn a 27256 EEPROM using the Intel hex file that was just downloaded. - 7) Turn off the power to the PRIMER and carefully remove the MTBASIC EPROM.
+Insert the EPROM that was just programmed, being careful not to put the chip in backwards, then power up the PRIMER.
 The program should start running.